Shazam! Fury of the Gods: Pre-production

 Chris Morgan contributed to the film's script.
 Early during the film's development, Sandberg wanted to bring back Mister Mind, a villainous character teased in the mid-credits scene of the first film whom Sandberg voiced, for the sequel in a bigger role, but his inclusion was ultimately dropped due to it requiring too much of the film's runtime, aside that he had to drop several other elements to not "overstuff" the film.
 In addition to bringing Gal Gadot back as Diana Prince / Wonder Woman, Sandberg initially planned to have cameo appearances of Kal-El / Clark Kent / Superman and Bruce Wayne / Batman by showing Superman unsuccessfully trying to break the dome while Batman just stands there and looks at Superman.

 Filming

 Principal photography began on May 26, 2021, in Atlanta, Georgia, with Gyula Pados serving as cinematographer.
 Production on the film was delayed from an initial mid-2020 start due to the COVID-19 pandemic.
+Production was begun with the help of PandemicProof Productions overseeing covid compliance, including a scientifically rigorous air monitoring protocol designed by Sabrina McCormick at George Washington University and Jacob Bueno de Mesquita at Lawrence Berkeley National Labs.
 In June, Sandberg revealed that Fulton was also portraying the adult superhero form of Mary in the film, replacing Borth, with Fulton's hair and makeup adjusted for the superhero version.
-A month later, set photos revealed that Djimon Hounsou would be reprising his role as the wizard Shazam.
+A month later, set photos revealed that Djimon Hounsou would be reprising his role as the wizard.
 Filming concluded on August 31, 2021.